drgerg/mmc4w/README.md

 ## Windows Defender flags it as a severe threat
 This is pretty common.
 This is just [one of many sites](https://medium.com/@markhank/how-to-stop-your-python-programs-being-seen-as-malware-bfd7eb407a7) describing the problem.
 When I first installed my own app, Windows stuck it in the quarantine folder and said it was malicious.
 I had to add an exception in Defender settings and restore it from the quarantine before I could use it.
-If all this troubles you, then don't download it.
+If all this troubles you, then don't download the compiled executable installer.
+Download the source and run it raw, or compile it yourself.
 Sorry, but that's where we are.